 He has also been named a Playwright-in-Residence with True False Theatre Company’s Polygraph Tests and at Passaic County Community College.

 A member of the BMI Musical Theatre Writing Workshop, he has also been the bookwriter/lyricist for a musical version of Kurt Vonnegut, Jr.’s The Long Walk to Forever (composer Steve Yorra) and The Big City (composer Corey Samuels).

 Stephen assisted writer Nan Knighton on Broadway’s The Scarlet Pimpernel and Saturday Night Fever, and the workshop of Camille Claudel.
 He has also worked with directors Michael Blakemore on London’s world premiere of Michael Frayn’s Olivier-nominated Alarms and Excursions and Nicholas Martin on the New York workshop of Fully Committed.

 Stephen attended Northwestern and New York University where he earned his BFA in Theatre from Tisch and the Playwrights Horizons Theatre School.
-He received his Masters in Education Leadership from Mercy College, Masters in Theatre Studies from Montclair State University, and is completing his MFA in Writing for Screen and Stage at Point Park University.
+He received his MFA in Writing for Screen and Stage at Point Park University, MA in Theatre Studies from Montclair State University, and his MS in Education Leadership from Mercy College.

-He is a proud member of and the New Jersey Regional Representative for the Dramatist’s Guild.
+He is a proud member of the Dramatists Guild and currently serves on DG Council as the Northeastern Regional Representive.